 Lean In Canada is a community of professional women empowering each other to build purposeful and fulfilling careers.
-Since 2013, we have grown from an audience of 20 people to over 2500 members in various professions.
+Since 2013, we have grown from an audience of 20 people to over 6000 members across the country in various professions.
 We built our organization for people just like us: professional women who are passionate about driving their careers forward to the next level and beyond, and who want to achieve greater success not only in work, but in life as a whole.

 "After each Lean In Canada event, I feel like my batteries have been re-charged; I am motivated and have connected with other like minded, driven women."

 Lynn van der Valk is a partner at Gray, Whitley, van der Valk LLP, specializing in corporate, commercial, and not-for-profit law.
 Lynn is also a Lawyer-Editor at Practical Law Canada, a Thomson Reuters business, where she creates and maintains corporate and M&A "how-to" resources.
 Previously, Lynn worked as in-house counsel at Cara Operations Limited and as a business law associate at McMillan LLP.

 Jackie Foo is a seasoned executive, specializing in Telecom and Retail.
 She has successfully led 5 major retail chains and 2 national call centres.
 She has extensive experience in building and transforming organizations.
 Jackie is passionate about leading and developing people.
 Her energy is infectious and she has shaped so many careers with her inspirational leadership style.